LukasBeaton/bond-metric/README.markdown

 I noticed that the values "yield" and "type" are used as headers in the CSV file.
 I explicitly avoided using these words, as much as possible, in my implementation.
 For instance, using these words as field names can cause issues in Ruby applications, especially with Rails and ActiveRecord.

 #### Basis Points
-Intead of storing the yield as a decimal and or float I decided to store it as an Integer in a field called 'basis_points' on the Struct::Bond entity.
+Intead of storing the yield as a Decimal and/or Float I decided to store it as an Integer in a field called 'basis_points' on the Struct::Bond entity.
 I did this to eliminate any potential rounding error when calculating the benchmarks.

 ## Improvements

-### Optimization
+### Optimization and Enhancements
 The report generation could be optimized.
 It currently runs as O(n^2) but could be optimized to run as O(n) with a small enhancement.

 A binary search could even be used to bring the time complexity down to O(log(n)).